lukaspustina/mhost/docs/mhost.1.md

         * IPv4: 93.184.216.34 [expires in 4836 sec]
         * IPv6: 2606:2800:220:1:248:1893:25c8:1946 [expires in 16874 sec]

-    json is similar to the details module but prints the results list as a JSON array.
+    The json output module is similar to the details module but prints the results list as a JSON array.

 -p
 : Adds predefined public DNS servers to list of DNS servers to query.
 See *https://github.com/lukaspustina/mhost/blob/master/src/defaults.rs*.